tdunning/log-synth/README.md

         "make": "ford",
         "years": "2002,2007-2011"
     }

+Currently all sampling for constructing a VIN is done by uniformly sampling all of the possible options.
+This could easily be changed if desired.

 **`word`** - Samples words at random.
 A seed file is given, but if more words are needed than seeded, they will be invented.